 Saunders said they are also starting to work on longer-term engagements that involve the transformation of strategy and publishing processes inside an organization that ties together structural and semantic standards, technology, system architecture, and the delivery services layer for content.
 As part of these efforts, [A] also works with many vendors and platforms.

 Content management is a dynamic environment, Saunders told me.
 He said the nature of publishing changes entirely every two to three years.
 We are constantly dealing with new publishing environments to meet our content sets.

 Because things change so much and so quickly, technology vendors and the organizations that own the content sets struggle to keep up.
 “Organizations are in a constant process of needing to reinvent themselves and their processes.”
 Those that haven’t been able to adapt have found their ability to reach the customer decline rapidly.
-It’s a struggle to engage in this omnichannel world if you aren’t prepared to adapt.

 For those embracing change, they are creating more nimble experiences for customers.
 These organizations are prepared to meet the customers in their context.
 Saunders made the point that we are all busy and we don’t have the time or brain space for anything “extra,” yet we have an onslaught of content handed to us by the second.
 So, what does a company do?
 They need to make experiences as easy as possible for customers.
 He offered Amazon as an example, explaining that it has been able to take market share because it reduces the friction involved in transactions and a big part of that is the content experience.

 Is there a right time to start your content strategy?
 Saunders said content strategy should happen before a CMS project or alongside it.
 He pointed out that everything about a CMS configuration depends on the strategy.
 The technology is never the solution — it enables and advances the strategy.